DevikalyanDas/NucleiSegnet-Paper-with-Code/README.md

 │   ├── model.py            - script of the model
 │   ├── scores_comp.py      - computes the scores (DICE, IOU)
 │   ├── color_norm.py       - joins the cropped patches back into full sized image
+│
+├── overlay_mask.py         - the script to overlay the segmented output on the test image
 ```

 ## Folder Structure while running the code